lkkbrian/cca-programming-electronics-spring-2018/hw/week4.md

 -  The [history of musical instruments](https://en.wikipedia.org/wiki/Musical_instrument#History) is long and not particularly informative.
 -  If you're comfortable doing so, consider using [`loadJSON`](https://p5js.org/reference/#/p5/loadJSON) to get data from the internet as a potential input to your instrument; here's a (quite complex) example: [Hello p5 Weather](https://p5js.org/examples/hello-p5-weather.html)

--  **Assginment**: `musical-instrument.js` Do something new, interesting, and different.
+-  **Assignment**: `musical-instrument.js` Do something new, interesting, and different.
 In a comment at the top of this sketch articulate what is new, interesting, or different about your work.

-#### Tutorials (due before class on Wednesday)
+#### Tutorials

 Watch the following tutorial videos by Daniel Shiffman.
 - 2.3: [JavaScript Objects](https://www.youtube.com/watch?v=-e5h4IGKZRY&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA&index=8)